GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 48:** Dan: Thanks Meghan.
 So in adding pattern guidance to USWDS, we had the following six goals:

 **Slide 49:** 1.
-To identify common patterns shared by government sites and services
+To identify common patterns shared by government sites and services.

 **Slide 50:** 2.
-To identify patterns that government design teams want to better understand
+To identify patterns that government design teams want to better understand.

 **Slide 51:** 3.
-To identify subject matter experts effectively addressing these patterns
+To identify subject matter experts effectively addressing these patterns.

 **Slide 52:** 4.
-To identify guidance specific to these patterns
+To identify guidance specific to these patterns.

 **Slide 53:** 5.
-To ensure that any pattern guidance addresses diversity, equity, inclusion, and accessibility considerations specific to these patterns
+To ensure that any pattern guidance addresses diversity, equity, inclusion, and accessibility considerations specific to these patterns.

 **Slide 54:** and 6.
-To identify new components and improvements to components that can support these patterns
+To identify new components and improvements to components that can support these patterns.

 **Slide 55:** So how did we do this?
 What did we do?